kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ```

 #### Arguments:
-- number of characters at which to wrap the text
+- the number of characters at which to wrap the text